munificent/game-programming-patterns/book/type-object.markdown

 <aside name="vtable">

-Under the hood, C++ virtual methods are implemented using something called a &ldquo;virtual function table&rdquo;, or just &ldquo;vtable.&rdquo; A vtable is a simple struct containing a set of function pointers, one for each virtual method in a class.
+Under the hood, C++ virtual methods are implemented using something called a "virtual function table", or just "vtable."
+A vtable is a simple struct containing a set of function pointers, one for each virtual method in a class.
 There is one vtable in memory for each class.
 Each instance of a class has a pointer to the vtable for its class.